MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/index.md

 >The Excel column in the following table indicates all connectors that are available on at least one version of Excel.
 However, not all Excel versions support all of these indicated Power Query connectors.
 For a complete list of the Power Query connectors supported by all versions of Excel, go to [Power Query data sources in Excel versions]( https://support.microsoft.com/en-us/office/power-query-data-sources-in-excel-versions-e9332067-8e49-46fc-97ff-f2e1bfa0cb16).

 >[!Note]
->There is a known issue resulting in an "Expression.Error: The import [connector name] matches no exports" error where connectors requiring a gateway are not working in Dataflows and Datamarts in Premium workspaces.
-There is ongoing work toward a fix and the documentation will be updated when a fix is released.
+>There's a known issue resulting in an `Expression.Error: The import [connector name] matches no exports` error where connectors requiring a gateway aren't working in dataflows and datamarts in Premium workspaces.
+There's ongoing work towards a fix and the documentation will be updated when a fix is released.

 ## A